-The current members of the nominating and corporate governance committee are Robert S. Epstein (Chair), Fred E. Cohen and Jesse I. Treu.
-The nominating and corporate governance committee held four meetings in 2017.
+The current members of the nominating and corporate governance committee are Robert S. Epstein, its Chair, Fred E. Cohen and Jesse I. Treu.
+The nominating and corporate governance committee held five meetings in 2018.
 Our nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of the board of directors and its committees.
 In addition, our nominating and corporate governance committee is responsible for reviewing and making recommendations to our board of directors on matters concerning corporate governance and conflicts of interest.
+Dr. Treu is not being nominated for re-election at the Annual Meeting.